 Now, what is the importance of all this?
 What is called pessimism here means that we are not importing any nuclear power from anywhere?
 In 2030, that would give us only about 48000 MW out of a million MW.
 Now, if we are able to import some Uranium, say 8000 MW of nuclear capacity is imported in the next 10 years, then that 48000 becomes 63000 MW.
 It may not seem very large, but look at 2050 numbers.
 By the year 2050, 8000 MW of nuclear capacity we import today, creates the possibility of increasing nuclear power from 208,000 MW to 275,000 MW, and if we can have the 123 Agreement and can import not just 8000 MW but 16000 MW of nuclear power and process it, then may be, instead of 2,75,000, this would become 3,50,000 MW, and of course 20 years further down the line, it would be very large.
 So, the whole importance of being able to import nuclear power or Uranium today and reprocessing it, is that it gives a huge opportunity to find an additional source.
 Since we will run out of coal and other things, this could be our insurance mechanism.
 We really need a fallback energy source and here is the one that is really feasible and that insurance becomes much better, if you are able to import Uranium.
-We can do that without importing but what we can achieve the same results by the year 2070.
+We can do that without importing but what we can achieve by the end of the 21st Century; with the import of small amount of nuclear power, we can achieve the same results by the year 2070.